Legal updates

 The IP is being fully leveraged - for example, to obtain tax reliefs such as the Patent Box.

 Although this case settled, the settlement was possible only because both parties held relatively strong IP positions.
-A well‑prepared IP strategy can provide similar leverage, even outside the courtroom.

 In the recent High Court case of Maxine Reid-Roberts & Brian Burke (as joint trustees in bankruptcy of Audun Mar Gudmundsson) v.
 Hsiao Mei-Lin & Audun Mar Gudmundsson, the court found that a WhatsApp message did not constitute a transfer of a beneficial interest in a property.
-As part of divorce proceedings, a WhatsApp message was exchanged stating, ‘I suggest the responsibility of taking care of the kids goes to u 100%, then I can sign over my share of southcote road to u’.
+As part of divorce proceedings, a WhatsApp message was exchanged stating, ‘I suggest the responsibility of taking care of the kids goes to u 100%, then I can sign over my share of southcote road to u’ (sic).

 The court held that the message was part of informal negotiations within divorce proceedings, without an intent to be legally binding and used language indicating a future transaction.